 Michelle supports NDSS fundraising events including the National Buddy Walk® Program, Times Square Video, NYC Buddy Walk®, NDSS Gala and Auction, Racing for 3.21, Run for 3.21, and more.
 Michelle also oversees the NDSS Athlete Ambassador Program, which she has participated in for several years.
 Prior to joining NDSS, Michelle served on the board of her local Down syndrome organization and helped plan her local Buddy Walk.
 Michelle has a bachelor’s degree in Athletic Training from Neumann University, a master’s degree in Multicultural Education from Eastern University, and a certification in Physical Education and Health.

 Education Programs Associate

 Charlotte WoodwardEmail Charlotte

-Charlotte Woodward supports public awareness and community outreach through public speaking, social media, and writing a blog.
-She is also working to develop a magazine for and by individuals with Down syndrome.
-Charlotte was born with a heart condition and had four open-heart surgeries when she was young.
-She recently became one of the very few people born with Down syndrome to receive a life-saving heart transplant, and she regularly shares her story to educate and advocate for others.
-Charlotte holds an associate degree from Northern Virginia Community College and a bachelor’s degree in sociology with a concentration in social change and inequality from George Mason University.
+Charlotte Woodward is the Education Program Associate for the National Down Syndrome Society (NDSS) where she supports the development of education-related resources and educational policy initiatives.
+Charlotte was born with Down syndrome, as well as a heart condition, and had four open-heart surgeries when she was young.
+She is one of the very few people born with Down syndrome to receive a life-saving heart transplant, and she regularly shares her story to educate and advocate for others.
+Charlotte holds an associate degree from Northern Virginia Community College and recently graduated Suma Cum Laude from George Mason University with a bachelor’s degree in sociology with a concentration in inequality and social change.